codacy-badger/sparkling-reviews/README.md

 An application to analyse the user reviews about a product to find the sentiments and to extract some particular attributes so as to define some base for the user construe about the product.

 **Currently facing low-performance issues (EXECUTION IS NOT COMPLETING).
-Number of issues like GC overhead exceeded, and RPC runtime connection failed.
+Number of issues like GC overhead exceeded, and java heap space out of memory.**
-Reason for the same might be something related to [spark-nlp](https://github.com/JohnSnowLabs/spark-nlp)**

 ### Dependencies